visuellverstehen/statamic-glossary-tooltips/README.md

 ]
 ```

+See the ([Statamic documentation](https://statamic.dev/rest-api#enable-the-api)) for more information about the REST API

 ### 3. Step: Add tooltips to your bard

 In order to be able to create glossary tooltips, you need to enable it in the blueprint of your bard editor.